How to Prevent Workplace Hazards by Tracking Near Misses and Safety Observations

 Response to Near Miss Reports Is Vital

 It’s one thing to talk the talk.
 Perhaps the worst thing any organization can do is to hear but not listen.
-When employees raise concerns or report near misses and close calls, company leadership is obliged to quickly respond.
+When employees raise concerns or report near misses and safety observations, company leadership is obliged to quickly respond.
 It must follow up with action or explain why there won’t be follow up, Gaddis says.

 “People come to work to partner with you,” he says.
 “If they feel valued, they’ll want to participate.
 What they really want is to be a business partner.
 They want to be a part of a plan that makes their lives easier and enriches their pockets.
 “Once they recognize that you will do what you say then they’re much more willing to participate, which is necessary to achieve lofty safety goals.
 Unless you truly partner with people, you’re not going to sustain world-class safety performance for very long.
 You can get there – you can drive people that way, but you won’t keep them there if you don’t act.”